-Cambridge students will take part in today's national day of action to protest against police involvement in recent student demonstrations.
+Cambridge students will take part in today's national day of action to protest against agressive policing of recent student demonstrations.

 The protests are part of the #copsoffcampus movement, an initiative by the National Campaign Against Fees and Cuts.
 On the official Facebook page the group states: “We stand for an education that is public and democratic, free for all.
 Campuses should be places for inquiry, critical thinking and dissent.”